Useful links

 As specialists in the field of rubber and plastics, with expertise in the rail and mass transit sector, the CB Frost team are well placed to advise on the most suitable materials for HVAC seals.

-NH Armaflex is a halogen-free, flexible insulation material with certification for use in marine and offshore environments.
+Armaflex NH (Non-Halogen) Foam is a halogen-free, flexible insulation material with certification for use in marine and offshore environments.

 It meets the demand for insulation materials with minimal smoke and toxic emissions in the event of a fire and being a closed cell material, NH Armaflex provides good water vapour resistance